mattppal/blog/src/content/blog/declarative-imperative.md

 Imperative code allows data engineers to write custom logic tailored to specific requirements: you might have an Airflow DAG that needs to interface with a very unique data source— so unique that _no_ prebuilt tool exists for the task! **No problem**, as a data engineer with an imperative tool, you whip up some Python to do as you please!

 As I'm sure we're all aware, no two datasets are alike.
-Hence, there is no one-size-fits-all solution to data manipulation and processing.
+Hence, there is no one-size-fits-all solution to data processing.
 Imperative tooling, i.e. Python and SQL, allows us to build the most precise pipelines possible.

 Once we have cleaned datasets, we need to apply analytics techniques and ML logic to derive insight.
 Imperative code lets us define the exact logic we need for our analysis, regardless of the underlying data.